 Everything I do is built around these three words: nurture then manage.

-We need to nurture ourselves in small, regular, sometimes creative ways before we can successfully implement any plans or strategies to handle the stress in our lives.
+We need to nurture ourselves in small, regular and often creative ways, before we can handle the stress in our lives.

 Why?
-Because when we’re stressed our emotions divert our brain’s resources.
-We end up starving the rational part of the brain that takes more considered decisions.
+Because when we’re stressed we end up starving the part of the brain that takes more considered decisions.

-Until our fight-or-flight response is reduced, trying to manage ourselves is like trying to turn down the oven in a kitchen that’s currently on fire; misguided, inefficient, and somebody’s gonna get burned.
-Luckily, self-compassion is our emotional fire-brigade.
+Until our fight-or-flight response is soothed, trying to manage ourselves is like trying to turn down the oven in a kitchen that’s currently on fire; misguided, inefficient, and somebody’s gonna get burned.
+Luckily, self-compassion is our emotional fire-brigade;

-- Self-kindness: Being friendly, generous and considerate towards ourselves.
-Unlike numbing, which often leaves us feeling guilty, self-kindness and comfort leaves us feel restored, renewed and peaceful.
+Self-kindness is being friendly, generous and considerate towards ourselves.
+Unlike numbing, which often leaves us feeling guilty, self-kindness and comfort leaves us feeling restored, renewed and peaceful.

 Life happens, and just keeps happening.
-I can share simple strategies to be kinder to ourselves when it does.
+May I offer a loving, intuitive presence so you can be kinder to yourself when it does.